clifff/Resume/resume.md

 Designed and developed a simulated anesthesia tool-set (ventilator, vital signs display, drug table, etc) for use in an industrial engineers PhD research.
 Written it C++, it used four touchscreen monitors for input and networked with another computer that simulated the operating table.
 I used the SFML library for the graphics and multithreading.
 Click the title for a demo video!

 ###[Michigan Daily Mobile](http://m.michigandaily.com/#frontPage)
 Designed the Michigan Daily mobile website.
-It is meant to be used for touchbased WebKit browsers.
+It is meant to be used with a touchscreen WebKit browser.
 Built with a jQuery plugin (jQTouch), CSS,  some backend PHP, and a lot of AJAX.

 ###Research Database Mangement
 Created and maintained a MySQL database for analysis of simulation data for an industrial engineering PhD candidate’s research.
 Wrote an AJAX/PHP web interface to batch upload/parse data, and generated data analysis per research requirements with PHP and SQL queries.